 During initialization and subsequent continued operation, the NVH Service will read status and derived VINs from the library on a periodic and event basis.
 It is proposed that the periodic reads be performed at a rate of 1 Hz.
 Only status / VINs that are relevant to enabled features will be read.
 These elements are listed in the subsection below.

-Library Version
+Library Version (optional)

 The Library Version shall be read during initialization.
-The NVH Service shall facilitate reporting the Library's Version Number via Diagnostics DID.
+The NVH Service shall facilitate reporting the Library's Version Number via Diagnostics.

-CAPI V2 Module Version
+CAPI V2 Module Version (optional)

 The CAPI V2 Module Version shall be read during initialization.
-The NVH Service shall facilitate reporting the Module Version Number via Diagnostics DID.
+The NVH Service shall facilitate reporting the Module Version Number via Diagnostics.

 Library Status